-Section 2•1 Championship Format
+Section 2.1 Championship Format

-The championship provides for a field of 64 teams.
-Four teams will participate at each of 16 regional sites in a double-elimination tournament.
-The 16 teams advancing from regional competition will participate in a two-team, best-of-three super regional at eight sites.
+The championship provides for a field of 48 teams.
+Six teams will participate at each of the eight regional sites in a double-elimination tournament.

-The finals will include the eight super regional winners.
+The finals will include the eight regional winners.
 The national champion will be determined in a best-of-three final series.

-FOUR-TEAM REGIONALS
+SIX-TEAM REGIONALS

-The procedures outlined below shall be used in the conduct of all 16 softball regional competitions.
+The procedures outlined below shall be used in the conduct of all eight softball regional competitions.

 The regionals will be conducted for a three-day period.
-All regional competition should be completed not later than the Saturday before the super regionals.
-Every attempt should be made to complete the regional competition by Saturday.
-If the regular game schedule is altered because of weather or unforeseen circumstances, competition may go to Sunday when the following occurs: (1) weather or emergency situations that prevent completion of competition; (2) any one team has to play more than three games in a day; (3) in order to complete competition Saturday, it would be necessary to begin competition after midnight Saturday; or (4) it would be necessary to begin games before 9 a.m. on any given day.
+Every attempt should be made to complete the regional competition by Friday.
+If the regular game schedule is altered because of weather or unforeseen circumstances, competition may go to Saturday when the following occurs: (1) weather or emergency situations that prevent completion of competition; (2) any one team has to play more than three games in a day; (3) in order to complete competition Saturday, it would be necessary to begin competition after midnight Saturday; or (4) it would be necessary to begin games before 9 a.m. on any given day.
 This is subject to approval by the NCAA championship manager in consultation with the games committee at the site.

-If competition must be extended to Sunday, it must be completed without starting a game after midnight Sunday (if the regional final begins before 11:59 p.m. and an "if necessary" game becomes necessary to determine the regional champion, that game will immediately follow).
+If competition must be extended to Saturday, it must be completed without starting a game after midnight Saturday (if the regional final begins before 11:59 p.m. and an "if necessary" game becomes necessary to determine the regional champion, that game will immediately follow).
 Alternate options will be explored in extenuating circumstances.